- Fall 2018 Registration for courses offered by our College of Advancing and Professional Studies opens on July 23rd

 If the course you wish to take is not being offered by CAPS, there is a slightly different procedure.
 A complete course listing, including non-CAPS courses, is available by searching our Course Wizard.
 Seats in our regular courses are held for our degree students until just prior to the start of each semester and registration for these courses will not open until then, but to begin the process of requesting one of our regular session courses, the first step is to complete our online Non-Degree Application.
 The non-degree online application will open for the fall semester on July 30th.
 You will be able to access it from this page as of that date.
 This application will create a student record for you OR reactivate a record you have from a past semester.
 You will receive an email with credentials to access our systems from our IT Department.
 This will also include instructions on how to enroll via self-service on WISER, our student information system.
-Self-service, online registration will open for all courses on January 8, 2018.
+Self-service, online registration will open for all courses on August 20th, 2018.
 If you are not able to register via self-service, you likely will need to either prove a prerequisite, or obtain permission from the individual department or instructor.
 You may be issued a permission number, which will allow you to register on WISER.
 If you have questions about why you cannot register, or need assistance once you have received permission, always contact the Registrar’s Office.